pingcap/docs-dm/en/dm-worker-intro.md

 ## DM-worker processing unit

-A DM-worker task contains multiple logic units, including relay log, Dumper, Loader, and binlog migration.
+A DM-worker task contains multiple logic units, including relay log, Dumper, Loader, and binlog replication.

 ### Relay log

-The relay log persistently stores the binlog data from the upstream MySQL/MariaDB and provides the feature of accessing binlog events for the binlog migration.
+The relay log persistently stores the binlog data from the upstream MySQL/MariaDB and provides the feature of accessing binlog events for the binlog replication.

 Its rationale and features are similar to the secondary relay log of MySQL.
 For details, see [The Secondary Relay Log](https://dev.mysql.com/doc/refman/5.7/en/slave-logs-relaylog.html).